 Their exact responsibilities will vary based on the type of property they are managing, the amount they are getting paid and the terms of the management contract.

-- Setting Rent: The property manager is responsible for setting the right rent level to attract tenants to your property.
-They understand the market where the property is located and have looked at comparable properties in the area.
+- Setting Rent: The property manager would set the right rent level to attract tenants to your property.
+To determine the rent range, the property manager will look the market where the property is located and analyze comparable properties in the area.

-- Collecting Rent: They ensure optimal cash flow by setting a date to collect rent each month and strictly enforcing late fees.
+- Collecting Rent: The property manager will set up a system for collecting rent from tenants.
+To ensure optimal cash flow they will set a date to collect rent each month and strictly enforcing late fees.

-- Adjusting Rent: The property manager can increase the rent by a fixed percentage each year, according to individual state and/or municipal law.
+- Adjusting Rent: The property manager can increase the rent each year, according to individual state and/or municipal law.
 They can also decrease the rent if they feel it is necessary.

 - Finding Tenants: Property managers are responsible for filling vacancies.
-They know where to advertise the rental and what to include in their ads.
+They will advertise the rental and create a compelling ad.
 They also understand what attracts tenants, so they can offer tips to help makeover the property.

-- Screening Tenants: Property managers should have a consistent screening process, including running credit checks and criminal background checks, which can decrease your chances of being accused of discrimination.
+- Screening Tenants: Property managers should have a consistent screening process, including running credit checks and criminal background checks, which can decrease your chances of tenant turnover.
 Experienced property managers have seen hundreds, even thousands, of tenants, so they have a better idea of how to select the right tenants; those who will pay their rent on time, have a longer tenancy and create fewer problems.

 - Handling Leases: This can include setting the lease term and making sure it has all the necessary clauses to protect the owner.
 This includes determining the amount of security deposit required.

-- Handling Complaints/Emergencies: They are paid to deal with maintenance requests, noise complaints and they have the necessary contacts to handle emergency situations.
+- Handling Complaints/Emergencies: The property manager may deal with maintenance requests, noise complaints and handling emergency situations.

 - Handling Move Outs: When a tenant moves out, the manager is responsible for inspecting the unit, checking for damages and determining what portion of the security deposit will be returned to the tenant.
 After move out, they are responsible for cleaning the unit, repairing any damages and finding a new tenant.